 Two teenage boys arrested after crashing stolen car into Chicago convenience store

-CHICAGO (CBS) -- Two teenagers were arrested after a stolen car plowed into a convenience store early Sunday in the Grand Crossing neighborhood.
+CHICAGO (CBS) -- Two teenagers were arrested after a stolen car plowed into a convenience store early Sunday in the Englewood neighborhood.

-A police source said a pursuit of that stolen car was underway before the boys – ages 14 and 15 – crashed their car into the front of a store near 75th and Vincennes just after midnight.
+A police source said a pursuit of that stolen car was underway before the boys – both 15 years old – crashed their car into the front of a store near 75th and Vincennes just after midnight.

-The entire car ended up inside Aladdin's Food convenience store.
-Police led the two boys away in handcuffs after the crash.

 The crash left debris all over the street, and a street light was knocked down.